DestinE-Climate-DT/AQUA-diagnostics/docs/sphinx/source/stateoftheart_diagnostics/timeseries.rst

     python cli_timeseries.py --config <path_to_config_file>

 Three configuration files are provided and run when executing the aqua-analysis (see :ref:`aqua_analysis`).
-Two configuration files are for atmospheric and oceanic timeseries and gregory plots, and the third one is for the seasonal cycles.

 Additionally CLI arguments are described in the :ref:`diagnostics-cli-arguments` section.